 How Is High Prolactin Diagnosed?

 A blood test can determine whether or not the above-mentioned symptoms are a result of high prolactin levels.
-If not, these symptoms can also be a result of prolactinoma (i.e. presence of a tumour).
+If not, these symptoms can also be a result of prolactinoma (i.e., the presence of a tumour).
 Prolactinoma is a benign tumour in the pituitary gland that causes an increased secretion of prolactin.

-The first thing your doctor will ask you with regards to infertility issues or irregularity in your menstrual cycle is if you are taking medication.
+The first thing your doctor will ask you with regard to infertility issues or irregularity in your menstrual cycle is if you are taking medication.
 Along with this, your thyroid function will be tested.
 In some cases, an MRI or CT scan can be used to diagnose the problem.

 Medical Treatment for High Prolactin Levels